Department of Counselling and Psychology Course Outline

 Course Intended Learning Outcomes (CILOS)

-1. describe the theoretical frameworks in the field of grief and bereavement;
+1. Describe the theoretical frameworks in the field of grief and bereavement;

-2. develop diagnostic and assessment skills relevant to the different dimensions (physical, spiritual, intellectual, societal, emotional, cultural) with clients experiencing grief and bereavement;
+2. Apply diagnostic and assessment skills relevant to the different dimensions (physical,

 Assessment